How to Optimize Your Google Shopping Feed

 Increase Product Bids

 As you review your account you should look at the number of impressions each product is getting.
 If you see that certain products have low to no impressions – you should increase the bids.
 Keep doing so until you start getting impressions.
-If over time increasing bids doesn’t improve your positions try some of troubleshooting tips.
+If overtime increasing bids doesn’t improve your positions try some of the troubleshooting tips.